Introduction

 If you are rewarded the judgment, there’s a few more options you have at your disposal.
 The court will make their ruling public in association with the docket number you were originally provided.
 At this point, you should be able to (again, I am not an attorney so follow this writing at your own risk — these are not recommendations…):

-1. Submit the ruling to the Better Business Bureau of the state the defendant resides in.
+- Submit the ruling to the Better Business Bureau for the state the defendant resides in.
 The BBB doesn’t want to get involved in financial disputes between two parties, however if you have a ruling than all is said and done.

 My Day in Court